Don’t Hate, Debate!

 Nothing has changed from the seventh century to today.
 Islam and Muslims still welcome open dialogue to fulfil the very objectives which the founding fathers of freedom of expression intended.

-There will also be a forthcoming event in the format of a debate, where Muslim and non-Muslim academics, activists and journalists will discuss the issue of freedom of speech and satirising religion in February 2015.
+The “Don’t Hate Debate” event, invited both Muslim and non-Muslim academics, activists and journalists to discuss the issue of freedom of speech and satirising religion in February 2015.

-This campaign will arrange, facilitate and encourage events and activities that will help promote peaceful dialogue and discussion between all groups of people.
-It is hoped that this will create cohesion and the universal values of tolerance.
+This campaign’s objective was to arrange, facilitate and encourage events plus activities that will help promote peaceful dialogue and discussion between all groups of people.
+It is hoped that this will created cohesion and the universal values of tolerance.